Hezip/pcd_2_gridmap/README.md

 ## run

 1. set your .pcd file path in config.yaml

 2. set your parameters in map.launch (for grid map)

-2. roslaunch build_octomap.launch
+3. roslaunch build_octomap.launch

+4. rosrun map_server map_saver (to save the grid map with topic "/map")